Empage/ledding/README.md

 8. Mode prev

-### TODO
+## TODO
-1. Add 200 Ohm Resistor on Data to GND
-1. Add capacitor on the power lines of the strip
+1. Add schematics
+1. Use ESP Log functions instead of serial directly for more finegrained logging

+## Lessons learned
+1. When creating a new environment in `platformio.ini`, one needs to reinstall the dependency libraries